Eczbek/xieite/docs/system/StandardStreamsController/1/setInputSignals.md

 &nbsp;

 ## Description
 Enables or disables input signals.
 Specifically, disables the special functionalities of Ctrl+C, Ctrl+Z, Ctrl+S, Ctrl+Q, Ctrl+V, and Ctrl+M, to instead read them as a sequence of normal characters.
-Disabled by default.

 &nbsp;